TinyStuff/TinyPubSub/README.md

 MainPage = navPage;
 ```

 This works as long as PopToRoot isn't called and you are more than one level deep in the navigation stack.
+There is also a NavigationPage.PoppedToRoot event, but looking at the Xamarin Forms code it simply clears the children without calling popped for each page.
+I've started a thread about this at the xamarin forums.